imtadzhibaeva/30github/README.md

 # 30github
 GrowthHungryChallenge

-My name is Madinaand I am back to Github.
+My name is Madina and I am back to Github.